Siarko/jetlytra/README.md

 Jetlytra can work in a few modes:
 - Jetpack mode - press jump and you're off to the skies
-- Hover mode - crouching will suspend you in the air
+- Hover mode - will suspend you in the air
 - Elytra mode - double click sprint key or use a dedicated keybind to open wings

-**Additionaly:**
+### Features

 - Jetpack can be toggled with a keybind (elytra will still work)
-- When jetpack if off, double tapping jump key will activate wings
+- When jetpack if off, taping jump key when falling will open wings (like vanilla)
 - Jump key while swimming will boost you forward
 - Jump key in hover mode will slowly move you upwards
 - Jump key in elytra mode will add thrust - no need for fireworks (they work too)
 - Crouching in elytra mode will deactivate elytra and put you in hover mode
+- Different thrust particles for fuel types

 **Available keybinds:**
 - Jetpack toggle button
 - Hover mode toggle button (crouching won't affect hover mode)
-- Elytra mode toggle (activate elytra flight any time)
+- Elytra mode toggle (activate elytra flight (almost) any time)

 Also, for Controlify there are two additional keybinds:
 - Additional thrust key - active only when player is in the air.
 Works well if you want to use already bound trigger for thrusting